Hospitality Management

 Challenges

-• Balancing theory and hands-on practice
+• Balancing theory and practical work.

 Tips & Advice